simonrob/pyasyncore/README.md

 It is provided so that existing code relying on `import asyncore` is able to continue being used without significant refactoring.

 The module's source code is taken directly from the [Python standard library](https://github.com/python/cpython/blob/c4d45ee670c09d4f6da709df072ec80cb7dfad22/Lib/asyncore.py)<sup id="a1">[[1]](#f1)</sup>.
-The specific version of [`asyncore.py`](https://github.com/simonrob/pyasyncore/blob/master/asyncore/asyncore.py) that is provided is the last update before the addition of deprecation/removal warnings at import time, and is essentially equivalent to [the version bundled with Python 3.9](https://github.com/python/cpython/blob/3.9/Lib/asyncore.py).
+The [specific version of asyncore that is provided](https://github.com/simonrob/pyasyncore/blob/master/asyncore/__init__.py) is the last update before the addition of deprecation/removal warnings at import time, and is essentially equivalent to [the version bundled with Python 3.9](https://github.com/python/cpython/blob/3.9/Lib/asyncore.py) (which was the last time the module was meaningfully updated).

 Please note that new projects should prefer [asyncio](https://docs.python.org/3/library/asyncio.html).